Jeeva619/CTR-Predictor/README.md

-# CTR-Predictor in Mailing system
+# CTR-Predictor
-click throw rate predictor using XgBoost
+click throw rate predictor in gmail using XgBoost